Does this test have other names?

 What is this test?

-The prealbumin screen is a blood test to see whether you are getting proper nourishment from your diet.
-Specifically, the test finds out if you have been getting enough protein and if not, whether you are at risk for malnutrition or already suffering from it.
+The prealbumin screen is a blood test to see if you are getting enough nutrition in your diet.
+This may be because you have a chronic condition.
+Or it may be because you have an infection or inflammation, or you suffered a trauma.
 Prealbumin is a protein that is made mainly by your liver.
-Your body uses prealbumin as a building block to make other proteins.
+Your body uses prealbumin to make other proteins.
+Prealbumin also carries thyroid hormones in the blood.

 Why do I need this test?